Choosing the best web hosting provider can be a difficult task, especially for those who are new to website creation.

 In this article, we’ll show you how to get it without a credit card.
 Let’s get started.

-How To Get Namecheap Free Trialnamecheap free trial
+How To Get Namecheap Free Trial

 Setting up a free trial account on Namecheap is easy.
 You only require an email address, despite a credit card or any other payment method.